CSC207-2022F-UofT/course-project-choose/README.md

 ## How to Run Our Program

 We are still waiting to connect individual features implemented by each team member.
-Up to Milestone 4, Two feature implementations "match recommendations" and "email request" are reviewed and merged to the main branch.
+Up to Milestone 4, two feature implementations "match recommendations" and "email request" are reviewed and merged to the main branch.
 Please run the java class MatchingSystemMain.java under Package matching_system to see a demo for these two features working simultanously.

 - After running MatchingSystemMain.java, the following window will pop up.
 <img width="629" alt="Screen Shot 2022-11-21 at 6 32 39 PM" src="https://user-images.githubusercontent.com/113075282/203194624-abaa5728-f35f-4177-a77c-9a8b2dc74fa1.png">